Year 7 & 8

 EDUCATION OUTSIDE THE CLASSROOM

 We value and respect the unique environment that we live in and take every opportunity to utilise the experiences that are right on our doorstep!
-Every year we take the whole school to Cardrona Alpine Resort every Friday for 5 weeks in Term 3 to participate in 10 ski or snowboard lessons.
+For five Fridays in Term 3 we take the whole school to Cardrona Alpine Resort to participate in a full days' worth of ski or snowboard lessons.

 LEARNING SUPPORT AND EXTENSION

 Students who have been identified as needing extra support in their learning are well catered for.
-We are fortunate to have a Board of Trustees who significantly fund our Learning Support programme through Teacher Aides and resourcing.
-A student needing support in Literacy or Maths will have their needs assessed, then a systematic, cumulative and explicit intervention will be put in place.
+We are fortunate to have a Board of Trustees which significantly funds our Learning Support programme through Teacher Aides and resourcing.
+A student needing support in Literacy or Maths will have their needs assessed then a systematic, cumulative and explicit intervention will be put in place.
 Parents are always informed and we work closely with families.

 Students who have been identified as Gifted or needing extra stimulation and extension will be put forward by the teachers for our Ignition programme.
 This programme runs each week on a Thursday and caters for students in Years 5-8.